Aalto-ESG/dtS2C/computing-cluster/readme.md

 ## Repository Overview

-- Create a `Kubernetes` cluster with baremetal hardware using six `NUC` machines:
+- Create a `Kubernetes` cluster with baremetal hardware.
+  - In our experiments, we used six `NUC` machines:
       - One master node.
       - Five worker nodes.
       - No virtualized machines.
 - Deploy a complete monitoring stack to observe the cluster's performance, including:
     - `Prometheus`: Metrics scraping.
     - `Kepler`: Energy metrics.
     - `Grafana`: Near-real time metrics dashboards.
-- Perform controlled experiments remotely:
+- Two example applications:
+  - UTS: Object detection as a part of autonomous vehicle decision making:
       - Feed image matricies into a `Kafka` message queue at controlled intervals via `Python` script.
-    - Consume and process these matricies with `Yolo` models, deployed as `Kubernetes` pods.
+      - Consume and process these matrices with `Yolo` models, deployed as `Kubernetes` pods.
           - `Kafka` provides automatic load balancing, regardless of how many consumers are deployed.
+      - Feed QoS statistics back into `Kafka`.
+  - ILW: Collaborative occupancy grid generation from shared LiDAR-data:
+      - Feed LiDAR-data into a `Kafka` message queue at controlled intervals via `Python` script.
+      - Consume and process this data with Grid-workers and Grid-masters, deployed as `Kubernetes` pods.
+          - `Kafka` provides automatic load balancing, regardless of how many consumers are deployed.
-    - Feed inference statistics back into `Kafka`.
+      - Feed QoS statistics back into `Kafka`.
 - Observe the experiment's progress and performance through `Grafana` dashboards.
 - After an experiment concludes, create datasets from the generated metrics data in `Prometheus`.
 - Attempt to find patterns and correlations from these datasets.